-This course is designed for practicing lawyers who are working with cannabis businesses.
+This course is designed for practicing lawyers and related professionals who are working with cannabis businesses.
 It provides comprehensive coverage of key legal issues that a lawyer should consider when working with clients in this industry―including business planning, employment, financial matters, licensing, and taxation―in light of current industry trends.
 The course focuses on California law and policy.

 This course examines the criminal law issues that arise from cannabis legalization.
 It covers federal enforcement of the Controlled Substances Act, including investigation, intelligence gathering, and eradication programs.
 It examines generally the approach taken by states around the country.
 It also explores sentencing and other enforcement mechanisms, such as asset forfeiture.
 It explores a variety of defenses and other criminal law rules, including medical necessity, reliance on the Cole memorandum and constructive possession.
 This course also considers whether severe punishment for cannabis offenses violates the Eighth Amendment prohibition against cruel and unusual punishment.
 Finally, the course examines how the Supreme Court’s Fourth Amendment jurisprudence has been shaped by aggressive enforcement tactics.